Saturday, December 31, 2022

 Drawing of the Number Four after Thompson 1971 Fig. 24

 The god is typically depicted with a fat protruding nose, a buck-tooth incisor and a squinty crossed eyed stare.
 The face can carry a K'IN four-lobed cosmogram on its cheek.
-Caution 2017 eclipse revellers!
+Caution 2024 eclipse revelers!
 Take a warning from the solar malady: you too will become cross-eyed by staring too long at the sun!

 The eclipse glyph is also flanked by 'winged' liked elements that are inset with circular cartouches and crossed bands.
 What are we to make of these attributes?
 The crossed bands are found commonly in skybands that indicate a celestial realm or border: